apache/cordova-coho/docs/plugins-release-process.md

     coho audit-license-headers -r active-plugins | less

+TODO only run for $ACTIVE

 Tip: Skim by searching for "Unknown Licenses" where the number infront it not 0.

 Ensure all dependencies and subdependencies have Apache-compatible licenses.

     coho check-license -r active-plugins

+TODO only run for $ACTIVE

 ### Prepare Release